wldt/wldt-demo-digital-twin/README.md

 The possibility to manually observe Physical Properties and Event has been introduced to allow the Shadowing Function to decide what to do according to the nature of the property or of the target event.
-For example in some cases with static properties it will not be necessary to observe any variation and it will be enough to read the initial value to build the digital replica of that specific property.
+For example in some cases with static properties it will not be necessary to observe any variation, and it will be enough to read the initial value to build the digital replica of that specific property.

+Since the DT State is managed through the `DigitalTwinStateManager` class all the changes and variation should be applied on the
+DT ShadowingFunction using the previously presented transaction management and the correct call of methods `startStateTransaction()` and `commitStateTransaction()`.

 ```java
 @Override